robertdj/SparseGrids.jl/README.md

 The output from `deldir` is a struct with three DataFrames, one for the topology of the Delaunay triangulation, one for topology of the Voronoi tesselation and a summary mainly related to the area of the triangles and Voronoi cells.

-By default, `deldir` works with points in the unit rectangle, but other bounding rectangles can be specified as an optional argument.
+By default, `deldir` works with points in the unit rectangle, but other bounding rectangles can be specified as a third argument.

 The area of the Voronoi cells are also available directly with the function `voronoiarea`.